 - changes in the frequency of extreme events

 The expected impacts of climate change on the water cycle lead to significant concerns regarding water security.
 For example, increased storm intensities pose direct threats to people and infrastructure

-Here we will introduce key ideas around the impacts of climate change on global water resources.
-We will discuss the ecological consequences and the methods used to investigate these impacts on water resources.
+Here we’ll introduce key ideas around the impacts of climate change on global water resources.
+We’ll discuss the ecological consequences and the methods used to investigate these impacts on water resources.

 The links and articles suggested in this step are optional but might improve your understanding of the subject.